-Step One: Assess Your Current Situation
+Step #1: Assess Your Current Financial Situation

 The first step in making an investment plan for the future is to define your present financial situation.
 You need to figure out how much money you have to invest.
 You can do this by making a budget to evaluate your monthly disposable income after expenses and emergency savings.
 This will allow you to determine how much you can reasonably afford to invest.